-This three-credit course will provide information and skills to RN to BSN students in the areas of programmatic pathways, RN to BSN online expectations, advance library, writing, and APA skills needed to be successful in the program.
+This three-credit course will provide information and skills to RN to BSN students in the areas specific to BSN programmatic pathways, RN to BSN online expectations, advance library, writing, and APA skills needed to be successful in the program.
 Upon successful completion of this course, the RN to BSN student will be prepared for success in the BSN program.